New web standards for frictionless payment experience on the web.

 Unlike Android's "Intent" feature, Web Payments performs signature verification before running the payment app which makes malicious payment apps impossible to be sideloaded.

-In the video above, Google Pay is a native payment app.
+In the video above, Google Pay is a platform-specific payment app.

 Web based payment apps

 More future proof: typical payment app techniques like redirects or pop-ups are based on third party cookies that may become obsolete.
 While it's still hard to foresee the consequences, Web Payments look to the web with better privacy and a world without third party cookies.

 The web-based route is ideal for web services that have a large number of customers with their card on file.

 For a payment app to be available on a merchant, the merchant needs to explicitly adopt it.
 Technically speaking, the merchant has to specify the payment app's identifier (payment method identifier) and use the Payment Request API with it.

 We suggest that you provide good documentation in integration guides and SDKs or libraries to facilitate integration.
 For example, Google Pay provides a developer's guide.

 Working with payment gateways is also a good option as they can help scale your outreach as well.